UncleSocks/Buck/README.md

 ### Domains

-As previously stated, the script displays the consolidated domain entries from the three sources.
+The script displays the consolidated domain entries from the three sources.
 The script will state, in green text, if no IOC matches.

 ![image](https://github.com/user-attachments/assets/a3ec4976-57dc-4134-8649-a0b64298b6fc)